Hoyg/azuredevopslabs/labs/vstsextend/docker/readme.md

 The Web App for Containers, allows creation of custom [Docker](https://www.docker.com/what-docker){:target="_blank"} container images, easily deploy and then run them on Azure.
 Combination of Azure DevOps and Azure integration with Docker will enable the following:

-1. Build custom Docker images using [Azure DevOps Hosted Linux agent](https://docs.microsoft.com/en-us/Azure DevOps/build-release/concepts/agents/hosted){:target="_blank"}
+1. Build custom Docker images using [Azure DevOps Hosted Linux agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=vsts){:target="_blank"}

 1. Push and store the Docker images in a private repository

 1. Deploy and run the images inside the Docker Containers

-## Pre-requisites for the lab
+## Before you begin

 1. Refer the [Getting Started](../Setup/) page to know the prerequisites for this lab.

-1. Click the [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77376&Name=AzureFunctions_BuildWorkshop) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.
+1. Click the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?Name=Docker&TemplateId=77363) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.

 ## Setting up the Environment